 Deceleration is a nonprofit online journal producing original news and analysis responding to our shared ecological, political, and cultural crises.
-We write at the intersection of environment and justice—journalistically, academically, and creatively—with emphasis our home communities and bioregion (the watersheds of San Antonio, South Texas, and the Gulf South, broadly).
-We are dedicated to cultivating radical imagination that goes to the roots of climate disturbance in historical systems of oppression while expanding and deepening the sorts of solutions we put into practice for protecting and creating the commons.
+We write at the intersection of environment and justice—journalistically, academically, and creatively—with emphasis on our home communities and bioregion (the watersheds of San Antonio, South Texas, and the Gulf South, broadly).
+Deceleration is dedicated to cultivating radical imagination that goes to the roots of climate disturbance in historical systems of oppression while expanding and deepening the sorts of solutions we put into practice for protecting and creating the commons.

 We aspire to create a community space for sharing both the ideas and practice required for a just transition.
 We aim to fight forward as well as fight back (in the words of the Bronx Cooperative Development Initiative) to support the development of community networks of care and resilience rather than simply chronicling catastrophe.

-Marisol Cortez, Ph.D. inhabits the difficult terrain between artistic, activist, and academic worlds.
+Executive Editor Marisol Cortez, Ph.D. inhabits the difficult terrain between artistic, activist, and academic worlds.
 Beginning her political life as a poet, she later participated in grassroots campaigns for environmental justice in her hometown of San Antonio, which inspired her doctoral research at the University of California at Davis.
 After graduating in 2009 with her Ph.D. in Cultural Studies, she trafficked between academia and community organizing before returning to San Antonio to apply her education as a writer, editor, and community-based scholar.
 In 2020 she gave birth to the South Texas cli-fi novel Luz At Midnight (FlowerSong Press), which won the 2021 Sergio Troncoso Award for Best First Book of Fiction from the Texas Institute of Letters and the 2022 Creative Book Award from the Association for the Study of Literature and the Environment.
-For more on Luz and other publications and projects-in-process, visit her website here.
+For more on Luz and other publications and projects-in-process, visit her website at mcortez.net.

 Community Advisors